 - Make a paper Albert Einstein!
-It’s not all that educational, but could be fun.
+It’s not all that educational but could be fun.

 - If you are looking for a good book about Albert Einstein, I recommend Albert Einstein and Relativity for Kids.
-It’s a bit longer than you would want for morning basket time, but you could choose part to read aloud.
+It’s a bit longer than you would want for morning basket time, but you could choose a part to read aloud.
 It’d be great for that student that loves science and reading on their own.
 The book tells the story of Albert Einstein’s life, and scattered throughout are little activities.

 - Here is an interesting youtube video showing how the map changes through the rise and fall of the Ottoman Empire.
-And this is a good and short video (~4min) explaining the rise of Ottoman Empire, and a similar one on the fall of the Ottoman Empire.
+And this is a good and short video (~4min) explaining the rise of the Ottoman Empire, and a similar one on the fall of the Ottoman Empire.

-- Use the videos above, or this map, to outline and color in the Ottoman Empire on your own wall map using dry erase markers.
+- Use the videos above, or this map, to outline and color in the Ottoman Empire on your own wall map using dry-erase markers.

 - Keep going in the Africa Lapbook!